 Yeah, I was just desperate to stay busy.
 And as it turned out, the scripts were an unexpected development.
 The editing, I’d been working on this collection for a long time now, but they wouldn’t move forward because of other obligations.
 So, after the first three months of sheltering in place where I was writing the two months, that just turned into just editing eventually.

 The rest of the conversation just touched upon previously mentioned items, the release date for “Let Them All Talk,” the (potential spiritual?) sequel to “High Flying Bird,” the confirmation of more “The Knick” on the way, and a little bit about the third season of “The Girlfriend Experience” that shot in August, (“no one got sick… the footage looks spectacular”).
-Soderbergh is in Detroit finishing up “No Sudden Moves” and “Let Them All Talk” debuts on HBO Max in December.
+In Detroit, Soderbergh is finishing up “No Sudden Moves” and “Let Them All Talk” debuts on HBO Max in December.
 Hopefully, we’ll see a trailer for that one soon.